parodos-dev/orchestrator-helm-chart/README.md

 # Orchestrator Helm Chart
-Helm chart to deploy the Orchestrator solution suite on OpenShift, including Janus IDP backstage, SonataFlow Operator, OpenShift Serverless Operator, Knative Eventing, Knative Serving, Data Index and Job Service.
+Helm chart to deploy the Orchestrator solution suite on OpenShift, including Janus IDP backstage, SonataFlow Operator, OpenShift Serverless Operator, Knative Eventing and Knative Serving.

 This chart will deploy the following on the target OpenShift cluster:
   - Janus IDP backstage
-  - SonataFlow Operator
+  - SonataFlow Operator (with Data-Index and Job Service)
   - OpenShift Serverless Operator
   - Knative Eventing
   - Knative Serving
-  - Data Index Service
-  - Job Service
-  - PostgreSQL Databases
-  - Sample workflow (event-timeout)
+  - Sample workflow (greeting)

 ## Prerequisites
 - You logged in a Red Hat OpenShift Container Platform (version 4.13+) cluster as a cluster administrator.